 While it is less likely that all your pets will have an emergency at the same time, it isn’t unheard of.
 Accidental poisonings can impact an entire household, and environmental risks can affect every pet under one roof.

-But even if you don’t have multiple emergencies at the same time, it’s safest to assume each of your pets will need emergency care at some point.
-Even if you have the means to put money aside each month for potential emergency care, pet insurance could prevent you from paying thousands of dollars out of pocket when one of your pets gets seriously ill.
+But even if you don’t have multiple emergencies at the same time, note that one in three pets will require emergency care every year.
+Even if you have the means to put money aside each month for potential ER visits, pet insurance could prevent you from paying thousands of dollars out-of-pocket when one or more of your pets gets seriously ill or injured.